 So, this time –

 It was a burger.

-I woke up and thought about the concept, texted myself something probably so autocorrected and fucked up I had to decode it to understand it.
+I woke up and thought about the concept, texted myself something probably so autocorrected and messed up I had to decode it to understand it.

-But I did, and it was exactly what I “tasted” in my sleep. < — This is a thing.
+But I did, and it was exactly what I “tasted” in my sleep. < — Yes, this is a thing.